synetica/enlink-decoder/README.md

-# enlink-decoder
+# Synetica - enLink LoRaWAN decoders

-Describes how to decode the LoRaWAN packets into telemetry values
+This repository contains various decoders for the LoRaWAN data packets.
+The uplink data is telemetry data containing values like temperature and gas concentrations.